 How do you control a carpenter ant infestation?

-Occasionally, one or two ants will catch a ride on firewood you bring indoors, but these ants cannot establish indoor residency.
+Occasionally, one or two ants may catch a ride on firewood you bring indoors, but these ants cannot establish indoor residency.
 However, if you notice individual carpenter ants in your house during the late fall or winter, there is likely a nest somewhere inside your home.

 The pest control professionals here at Terminix® know the effective measures needed to get rid of carpenter ants.
-We can help protect your home against this busy pest during the winter and all year-round.
+We can help protect your home against this busy pest during the winter and year-round.
 Contact Terminix today to get a free quote.